This page provides an overview of Pub/Sub notifications for Cloud Storage.

 ||The format of the object payload.
 See Payload for a list of possible values.|

-In addition to the above attributes, notifications can contain custom attributes.
+In addition to the above attributes, a notification configuration can contain

-These attributes are defined when creating a notification configuration, using
+up to 10 custom attributes.
+Custom attributes are defined when creating a

 -m flag in a